 Since its inception in 2005, the live-streaming industry has grown into a $5 billion enterprise.
 Today, hundreds of thousands of Chinese anchors (主播; zhu bo) are regarded as “live performers” by an audience estimated at over 200 million and spread out across broadcast platforms (YY, Momo), social media (Weibo), and streaming applications (Periscope).
-While Present.Perfect selects 124 minutes of footage from more than 800 hours of streaming time, the film allows its protagonists to ask the questions about the practice of live streaming.
+While Present.Perfect winner of the Main Prize at International Film Festival Rotterdam, 124 minutes of footage from more than 800 hours of streaming time, the film allows its protagonists to ask the questions about the practice of live streaming.
 Produced without a camera and thus edited rather than directed, the film modifies the role of the creator, taking observational documentary to its most distilled extreme.
 Zhu Shengze took this peculiar approach to documentary based on the premises of editorial crafting and the careful selection of anchors whose stories she would follow and amplify.

 Zhu had gained acclaim for her 2016 documentary Another Year, a quotidian observation of a family of Chinese migrant workers over the course of one year, portrayed through thirteen long, static takes of shared meals.
 In films like this, observational documentary unveils a microcosmos of the here and now, treating the granular as indicative of broader issues faced by the Chinese working class.
 Similarly, the troubles associated with economic upheaval and rapid urbanization suffuse Zhu’s 2014 debut film, Xu Jiao, which tells the stories of migrant students in a photography workshop taking place in the director’s hometown in central China.